Biofeedback in Stress Management

 • insomnia problems

-• asthma and other bronchial tract and lung problem
+• asthma and other bronchial tract and lung problems

 • hyperventilation